floybix/floybix.github.io/_drafts/attempting-nab.md

 To its credit, Numenta has recently established one such standardised test problem: [Numenta Anomaly Benchmark](http://numenta.org/nab/) (NAB).
 The task is anomaly detection in a stream of numeric values.
-It includes a combination of artificial data, events with known causes, and other real world data annotated with anomalies, each in a window of time.
+It includes a corpus of artificial data, events with known causes, and other real world data annotated with anomalies, each over a window of time.
 Currently there are 58 time series with a total of about 366,000 records and 116 anomaly windows.